agx/phosh/README.md

 When running from the source tree start the compositor *[phoc][]*.
 Then start *phosh* using:

-    _build/run -U
+    _build/run

-or in one command:
+or (if you built *phoc* from source in *../phoc*) in one command:

-    ../phoc/_build/run -E '_build/run -U' -C ./data/phoc.ini
+    ../phoc/_build/run -E _build/run -C ./data/phoc.ini

 This will make sure the needed gsettings schema is found.
-The '-U' option makes sure the shell is not locked on startup so you can test with arbitrary passwords.
-This works on hardware as well as nested on other desktop environments.
 The result should look something like this:

 ![phosh](screenshots/phosh.png)